gpandres/gpandres.github.io/_posts/2021-09-08-Knife-WriteUp.md

 Nmap done: 1 IP address (1 host up) scanned in 9.74 seconds
 ```

-<h3 data-toc-skip>Looks like we have a web server and ssh service.
-Let's try see what is on the web</h3>
+<h3 data-toc-skip>Looks like we have a web server and SSH service.
+Let's try to see what is on the web</h3>

 ![knifeweb](https://gpandres.github.io/assets/img/posts/knifeweb.png)

+<h3 data-toc-skip>With [Wappalyzer](https://www.wappalyzer.com/), we can analyze this website to discover what is using.</h3>